How to Choose a Calm Color Palette for Your Website

 Color on a website sets the tone for how a visitor feels when they land on your site, shaping not only their experience but also how they engage with your brand.
 A clean, calm color palette is perfect for mindful, purpose-driven brands because it creates a space that feels warm & inviting - creating a gentle environment where trust can build, where visitors can settle in and explore what you’re offering without the heavy stimulation that can often come with being online.

 When we’re considering the best color combinations for websites with a calm, minimal palette, there’s a few foundational principles to consider.
-Let’s explore those first, then I’ll share some palette examples, the thought process behind them, and some tips to help you choose the right palette for your brand.
+Let’s explore those first, then I’ll share some calming color palette examples, the thought process behind them, and some tips to help you choose the right palette for your brand’s website.

 Foundational Principles for Website Color Palettes